tmdgusya/hugo-theme/content/posts/kotlin_generic/index.md

 }
 ```

+As I mentioned before, You can see that the **immutable type `List` has an `out` qualifier**.
+But if you check the MutableList, you'll see that it doesn't have any.
+For all the reasons mentioned above, it's a good idea to use `in` and `out` as Joshua mentioned.

 ![Screenshot from 2023-08-22 01-48-08](https://github.com/go-swagno/examples/assets/57784077/7d9a93fb-1f9f-42e2-8801-f1ee928e1a62)

 As you can see, the modifier `out` is in the Type parameter in List, however, there is no `out` modifier in MutableList.
 This is because they are following the rule of Joshua Bloch.

 > "For maximum flexibility, use wildcard types on input parameters that represent producers or consumers", and proposes the following mnemonic: PECS stands for Producer-Extends, Consumer-Super.

 In Kotlin, `List` is **Producer** not even Consumer.
 So, `List` can take the `out` modifier as a Producer.
-That means If we create the Consumer class using Generic to use it generally, we can add the `out` modifier in Our class.
+That means If we create the Producer class using Generic to use it generally, we can add the `out` modifier in Our class.
 I guess you could fully understand it.

 To use `out` modifier is in Kotlin.
 The type declared `out` is used in **only the out-position** in the members of a class.
 That means you can not this type as a member function's parameter. you can only use it as a return type.